ldiazriod/SoundWhenWhisper/README.md

  1. Download the directory extract the files from the .zip and remove the Readme.md
  2. Go to your WoW directory
     - Normaly this is the path to your AddOn directory C:\Users\Public\Games\World of Warcraft\_retail_\Interface\AddOns
+    - If not, just search the AddOn directory with the file searcher of your Operating System
  3. Add the SoundWhenWhisper directory in to the World of Warcraft AddOn directory.

 ## Warning